Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Discussion

+We believe that our strategy to focus on the expectation value of a {\em local}\/ operator in the {\em infinite}\/ chain makes our theory conceptually simple.
+Although we have treated full-fledged infinite quantum systems, our arguments are essentially that of physicists working on a finite system (except that we have the freedom to make $\ell$ as large as we wish).
+Recall that, in most rigorous index theories for infinite systems \cite{AvronSeiler,BSB,Matsui2020,BourneOgata,Ogata4,BachmannNachtergaele2014A,Ogata1,Ogata2,Ogata3}, one must deal with sophisticated operator algebraic objects whose connection to the physical picture is sometimes hard to understand.
+One can develop a rigorous index theory starting from a finite system as in \cite{Bachmann1,Bachmann2}, but then one has to control the infinite volume limit by a sophisticated argument.

+The conceptual simplicity of our proof motivates us to extend our strategy to a larger class of interacting models with topological phases.
 An important question is whether the present approach can be extended to higher dimensions.
 Clearly, the whole theory readily extends to models defined on the infinite lattice $\bbZ\times\Lambda$, where $\Lambda$ is an arbitrary finite lattice with an odd number of sites.
 The twist operator should be defined as $\hU_\theta=\exp[i\sum_{j\in\bbZ,\,q\in\Lambda}\theta(j)\,\hn_{j,q}]$ instead of \rlb{U3}, for example, with the same $\theta(x)$ as before.
-We can then prove that, for each arbitrary but fixed $\Lambda$, any locally-unique gapped ground state (with suitable symmetry) is characterized by a $\bbZ_2$-valued topological index.
+We can then prove that, for each arbitrary but fixed $\Lambda$, any locally-unique gapped fixed-charge ground state (with suitable symmetry) is characterized by a $\bbZ_2$-valued topological index.
 This establishes the existence of a phase transition in any continuous path of models (with suitable conditions), again with a fixed $\Lambda$.
 Whether one can construct a full-fledged index theorem for higher dimensions based on this observation and insights from previous studies \cite{Bachmann1,Bachmann2,Ogata4,WatanabeOshikawa,Hatsugai2006,ShiozakiShapourianRyu,Lu,Matsugatani,Ono,Kang,Wheeler,Nakamura} is an intriguing question.

 It is also interesting to extend the present results to some classes of non-Hermitian models that preserve particle number and have suitable symmetry.